 Pasteis de Belem

 While Lisbon offers many pastéis de natas, I must say that the original (pastéis de Belém) are the best!
-The originals are the only ones that carry a different name and you can only find them at Pastéis de Belém!
+The originals are the only ones that carry a different name and can only be found at Pastéis de Belém!
 Unlike pastéis de natas, the originals are sweeter, richer, creamier and so delicious!!!
-To avoid the crowds, it us best to go early or later in the evening.
-If it happens to rain during your visit in Lisbon, as it did during mine, then you should definitely pay a visit to Pasteis de Belém on that day, because the line will be very short and the wait will be less than 5 minutes.
+To avoid the crowds, it is best to go early or in the evening.
+If it happens to rain during your visit in Lisbon, as it did during mine, then you should definitely pay a visit to Pasteis de Belém on that day because the line will be very short and the wait will be less than 5 minutes.

 Time Out Market

 Time Out Market is a huge food court with many top ranked restaurants.
 The market is also host to cooking courses, shows, and special events.
 Usually the market is very crowded during lunch time and high season (at any time of day), but since I went during the low season (and as a solo traveler) I had no trouble finding a place to sit.
 If you want to try the best pastéis de natas go to Manteigaria.
 They are delicious!